This post includes affiliate links.

 I remember when I first started to learn how to crochet.
 I was excited and so happy whenever I learned a new stitch and was able to follow the pattern to the T and it came out perfectly.
 The stitches were great, the tension was good but the ends were not woven in.

 Why?
-Because I had trouble, like thousands of other crocheters, to figure out how to do that without it coming undone.
+Because I had trouble, like thousands of other crocheters, figuring out how to do that without it coming undone.
 I googled and tried many different versions and was never happy.
 Some of the tutorials showed a maze of how to weave in the ends; other ones were just too loose and made my ends show the moment I started using my new project.

 And on top of that, you won’t even see where the ends are woven in.
 The looks seamless and just simply perfect.